starburstdata/starburst-deploy/googlecloud/README.md

     --node-locations "${zone:?Zone not set}"
 ```

-3. Upload your Starburst license file as a secret to your GKE cluster
+4. Upload your Starburst license file as a secret to your GKE cluster
 ```shell
 kubectl create secret generic starburst --from-file ${starburst_license}
 ```
-4. Get your service account credentials from Google
+5. Get your service account credentials from Google
 ```shell
 gcloud iam service-accounts keys create key.json \
     --iam-account=${iam_account:?Service Account not set}
 ```

-5. Upload your service account key.json to the GKE cluster
+6. Upload your service account key.json to the GKE cluster
 ```shell
 kubectl create secret generic service-account-key --from-file key.json
 ```
 ---
 ## Post-installation

-6. Retrieving the kubectl config file.
+7. Retrieving the kubectl config file.
 If you are deploying to a cloud shell or to a remote system and you are using Lens locally to monitor the deployments, then run this command on your remote system to retrieve the kubernetes configuration:

 ```shell
 echo gcloud container clusters get-credentials ${cluster_name:?Cluster name not set} --zone ${zone:?Zone not set} --project ${google_cloud_project:?Project not set}
 ```

 Then run the output from the echo command on your local machine to update your local kubectl.config with your new cluster's details.

 ---

 ## Cleaning up

-7. Deleting your cluster.
+8. Delete your cluster.
 ```shell
 gcloud container clusters delete ${cluster_name} \
     --project "${google_cloud_project:?Project name not set}" \
     --zone "${zone}"
 ```

-8. Remote DNS entries.
+9. Remove DNS entries.
 ```shell
 gcloud dns record-sets delete "${starburst_url}." \
     --project "${google_cloud_project}" \